NexPlayer/iOS-SDK/getting-started.md

 - `Member [NXHTTPCredentialsProvider-p HTTPCredentialHeaders]`

- This only handled the HTTP 401 case; please use HTTPCredentialHeadersForHTTPStatusCode:response-
+ This only handled the HTTP 401 case; please use HTTPCredentialHeaders for HTTPStatusCode:response-
 Data: instead.

 - `Member [NXPlayer logging]`